 In Political Emotions (2013), Martha Nussbaum attempts to articulate a set of political emotions appropriate to, and compatible with, the aspirations of the liberal state.

 Why bother?
 Liberal Democracies are in the business of aggregating the preferences of voters exercising 'enlightened self-interest'.
 If political or religious or other emotions get the better of them, the results may be highly pathological.
-The Liberal State should aspire to doing sensible things.
+The Liberal State should aspire to do sensible things.
 It should not be articulating stupid shit.
 Still, it is true, any ranter or rhetoricians is welcome to appeal to emotions or ideals or articles of faith.
 Speaking generally, this is 'cheap talk'.
 We assume that, if they take office, they will do sensible things.

 Compassion lies at the centre of her project.